Associate Professor of Social Medicine

 PhD 1985, Cornell University

-I also write stories told from the point of view of a medical practitioner.
+Much of my recent work has been told from the point of view of a medical practitioner.
 These pieces consider how the encounter with a patient changes the doctor’s perceptions of himself as a caregiver, of his power to heal, of the limits of those powers, and how we negotiate those limits.
 I do not take for granted that narrative is necessarily a force for good: stories are as capable of lulling us into false security, of reinforcing pernicious myths and stereotypes, as they are of bringing us to terms with the realities of our work.
 But I write these stories, at least in part, to test the hypothesis that narrative, if pursued rigorously, offers us (as writers and readers) an opportunity to see the doctor’s situation clearly, and see it whole, free of the mythologies of preterition and heroism that haunt popular representations of medicine.

-I find providing medical care in all of these settings fascinating and deeply rewarding, and that moving between literature and medicine deepens my understanding and practice of both.
+Finally, but uniting all of these interests, I work as a clinician in the Division of Geriatric Medicine, providing primary care and attending on the Division’s inpatient Acute Care of the Elderly unit.
+I find my clinical work deeply rewarding in its own right; moving between literature and medicine deepens my understanding and practice of both.
 Working at the University of North Carolina, with its historical commitment to providing care and education to all residents of our state regardless of their economic status, has been and continues to be an extraordinary privilege.

-Office: 346-B MacNider Hall
+Office: MacNider Hall 346B

-Post: Terrence Holt / CB#7240, Department of Social Medicine / University of North Carolina at Chapel Hill / Chapel Hill, NC 27599-7240Published work online:
+Post: Terrence Holt / CB#7240, Department of Social Medicine / University of North Carolina at Chapel Hill / Chapel Hill, NC 27599-7240